 General insurance policies also offer financial protection from man-made and natural disasters such as fires, floods, thefts, and accidents.
 These policies are important as they protect your most valuable assets.

 Types of General Insurance

-From your car to your home, below are just a few of the most common types of general insurance you’ll find in Singapore.
+From your car to your home, here are just a few of the most common types of general insurance policies you’ll find in Singapore.

 - Health and accident insurance (also available under life insurance)